-- Environment: Predicted changes to our climate and weather patterns not only have the potential to directly impact our operations but may also result in increasingly restrictive environmental legislation.
-The global drive towards decarbonisation also poses challenges for ABP and our customers in the timeframe considered. - Public Policy and Regulation: ABP recognises that both the maritime industry and key sectors of ABP's business are susceptible to changes in public policy, regulatory requirements and government support. - Technology, Innovation and Competition: ABP must keep pace with technological change to remain competitive and to keep port users and assets safe and secure.
+- Environment: Predicted long term changes to our climate and weather patterns, beyond those already being experienced, not only have the potential to directly further impact our operations but may also result in increasingly restrictive environmental legislation.
+The global drive towards decarbonisation also poses challenges for ABP and our customers in the timeframe considered.
+In response to these challenges ABP launched its Sustainability Strategy on 28 February 2023. - Public Policy and Regulation: ABP recognises that both the maritime industry and key sectors of ABP's business are susceptible to changes in public policy, regulatory requirements and government support. - Technology, Innovation and Competition: ABP must keep pace with technological change to remain competitive and to keep port users and assets safe and secure.
 ABP also acknowledges that as our economy becomes more technology-focussed, competition for certain skills will intensify.